 There are certain cases where you want to set up Postfix to send emails through an external server.
-One such case is when you are developing a website on your laptop, and want to test a contact form before uploading to your production server.
+One such case is when you are developing a website on your computer and want to test a contact form before uploading to your production server.

 This tutorial will show you how to set up Postfix to relay emails through an external SMTP server.
-If you don’t have your own SMTP server, you can alternatively use a free SMTP server, such as Gmail.
+If you don’t have your own SMTP server, you can alternatively use a SMTP server from a free service, such as Gmail.

-- Start by installing Postfix:
+Start by installing Postfix and mailutils.

-$ sudo apt-get install postfix mailutils
+sudo apt install postfix mailutils

-Assuming that your SMTP server listens on
+Assuming that your external SMTP server listens to

 SMTP.DOMAIN.TLD:587, replace the contents of

-/etc/postfix/sasl_passwd, and insert your login
+/etc/postfix/sasl_passwd and insert your login

-Change the file permissions, so that only root has access to it:
+Change the file permissions, so that only root has access to it.

 sudo chown root:root /etc/postfix/sasl_passwd && sudo chmod 400 /etc/postfix/sasl_passwd

-- Convert the text file to a database file:
+Convert the text file to a database file.

 sudo postmap /etc/postfix/sasl_passwd

-- Finally, restart Postfix for changes to take effect:
+Finally, restart Postfix for changes to take effect.

 sudo service postfix restart